korymath/talk-generator/README.md

 | `open_ppt` | If this flag is true (*default*), the generated powerpoint will automatically open after generating|
 | `parallel` | If this flag is true (*default*), the generator will generate all slides in parallel |

-## Running the generator as a microservice

-Run the generator as a microservice at 0.0.0.0:5687.

-`sh python run_web.py`

-You can then hit `http://0.0.0.0:5687?topic=sometopic`.
-This will kick the main.py off.

 ## Program structure

 See the [wiki](https://github.com/korymath/talk-generator/wiki/Program-structure) to know more about the inner implementation.